captinchaos/Captinchaos.github.io/_posts/2022-12-12-Degree-Diploma.md

 ## Little Axe High School

-This is a place holder
+This is a place holder for Diploma